-Worryingly 10% of these don’t have any travel insurance and a further 25% will rely on their annual travel insurance but many don’t check that it covers them for a winter sports holiday.
+Worryingly though many of these don’t have any travel insurance and some will rely on their annual travel insurance but many don’t check that it covers them for a winter sports holiday, which it may not.

 There’s also injury to others to consider as well as loss or damage to expensive equipment, reimbursement for closed pistes as well as the usual insurance cover for such as cancellation or lost baggage.

-When on a family ski holiday, many take advantage of activities such as activity on the slopes such as skidooing and heliskiing, activities which may well not be covered in a standard travel insurance policy.
+When on a family ski holiday, many take advantage of activities such as skidooing and heliskiing, activities which may well not be covered in a standard travel insurance policy.

-Whilst many are cutting back on foreign holidays as Amanda Edwards from AXA travel insurance says: “Obviously money is tight for many people at the moment and holidays are expensive.
-But to cut insurance out is a false economy.
+Whilst many are cutting back on foreign holidays as they are expensive and money may be tight, cutting insurance out is a false economy.